patrickfrey/mewa/doc/typedb.md

 #### Note
 To inspect the result you first have to look if the 1st return value is *nil* (=> the type could not be resolved).
-Then you have to check if the first return value is an array (=> ambiguous reference).
-The array contains two conflicting context types.
+Then you have to check if the first return value is an table (=> ambiguous reference).
+The table contains two conflicting context types.
 Otherwise the first return value is the context-type of the resolved type and the 2nd and 3rd return value specify how the resolved type is built.